 PREPARING A 2% OX-E SOLUTION FOR USE:

-It is easiest to use an 8-oz. container – bottle or otherwise – since it simplifies the task.
-Starting with 8 ounces of Distilled or purified water (in a bottle or other container), add 1 TEASPOON of the Ox-E concentrate to this water and lightly mix.
+To prepare your own Topical solution at home, it is easiest to use an 8-oz. spray bottle for the task.
+Starting with 8 ounces of Distilled water, add 1 TEASPOON of the Ox-E-Drops concentrate to this water and lightly mix.
 NOTE: Store this mixture away from direct sunlight.

 USE THE OXE 2% SOLUTION “3 OR 4 TIMES PER DAY” TO HELP THE SKIN OF YOUR PET:

 If your pet will allow wetting the affected areas with a spray bottle, then use this method for efficiency.
 For pets with heavy or long fur, it is best to have them shaved down during the cleansing process so that you can see and work with the affected areas.
 They will regrow the coat.

 The idea is to wet the surface of the skin – wherever you see symptoms or itching/scratching.
 SPRAY, and wet all affected areas (3-4 times per day); work the moisture down to the skin – using fingers or cotton balls/pads.
 No need to leave the pet dripping all over so just deal with the affected areas.

 For those pets with negative reactions to ‘spraying’, you may need to use this more ‘touch and go’ technique.
 WIPE, and wet all affected areas with cotton pads or balls that are partially soaked with the 2% Solution.
 This process should produce less excess (dripping water) and may be easier to use for that reason.
 Again, the idea is to ‘get it to the skin’; wetting the hair is of no value.